 What is Database Design?

-In the simplest terms, database design is the process of creating a database from scratch.
+In the simplest terms, database design is the process of creating a normalized database from scratch to hold data.

 Database design interview questions show up when applying for a role as a business intelligence engineer, data engineer, research scientist, or data scientist.

 A professional involved in database design determines what data is going to be stored and, more importantly, where and how.
 They divide raw data into tables, define relationships between different entities in the data, and normalize data so that the end user (typically a business) can easily track, understand, and derive insights from the patterns contained within the data.
 A professional doing database design is also frequently concerned with concepts like: